History of the Federal Reserve System: Operations, 1915-1951

 Wilson named Warburg and other prominent experts to direct the new system, which began operations in 1915 and played a major role in financing the Allied and American war efforts.
 Warburg at first refused the appointment, citing America's opposition to a "Wall Street man", but when World War I broke out he accepted.
 He was the only appointee asked to appear before the Senate, whose members questioned him about his interests in the central bank and his ties to Kuhn, Loeb, & Co.'s "money trusts".

 WWI broke out just before the Federal Reserve had finished setting up its 12 Reserve Banks, which opened for business in mid November 1914.
 The markets crashed in a short financial crisis as the war broke out before the Federal Reserve was in a position to do anything about it. $385.6 million in emergency banknotes and $211.8 million clearinghouse loan certificates were issued under the Aldrich-Vreeland Act briefly, allowing banks to continue serving withdrawal requests.
 All of these funds were eventually rescinded.

 US military spending was massive even before the US officially entered World War I in 1917.
 Federal spending increased fifteen-fold from 1916 to 1918, as the US lent an enormous amount of funds to US allies and as the military mobilized.
 The Federal Reserve offered below-market-rate interest rates to banks who used the funds to buy government bonds and treasury certificates.
 This "discount rate" was the primary tool the Fed used during this time.
-Because of these actions, the money supply increased and consenquently prices inflated.
+Because of these actions, the money supply increased and consequently prices inflated.